 Does UnitedHealthcare Cover GLP-1 Medications?

 UnitedHealthcare (UHC), the largest health insurer in the US, covers GLP-1 medications through its OptumRx pharmacy benefit.
-Coverage for diabetes-indicated GLP-1s is broad, while weight management coverage has been a major expansion area in 2025-2026 as UHC responds to employer demand.
+Diabetes GLP-1 coverage is widely available, and weight management coverage has been a major growth area in 2025-2026 as UHC responds to demand from employers.

-Reviewed by GlobalGLP1 Editorial Team • Updated April 2026 • Sources: publicly available formulary data
+Reviewed by GlobalGLP1 Editorial Team • Updated May 2026 • Sources: publicly available coverage data

 Medication Coverage